nataliacsp/ASTRAAgent-Pro/README.md

 Great for journaling in remote environments or travel

 🧠 Author

-Created by Natalia SolorzanoCapstone Project – AI Agent PrototypeApril 2025
+Created by Natalia Solorzano
+Capstone Project – AI Agent Prototype
+April 2025

 📌 License

-For educational and personal research use.
+Copyright © 2025 Natalia Solorzano
+All content, code, and visual assets in this repository are original works.
+Use or reproduction without explicit permission is strictly prohibited.